yarafe/Test/Sentinel/faz-fluentbit-microsoft-sentinel.md

 Prerequisites:
 - Log Analytics Workspace [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal).
 - Microsoft Sentinel onboarded with the Log Analytics Workspace [link](https://learn.microsoft.com/en-us/azuresentinelquickstart-onboard).
-- Fortigate with FortiAnalyzer Integration [link](https://docs.fortinet.com/document/fortigate/7.4.2/administration-guide/712303/configuring-fortianalyzer).
+- Fortigate with FortiAnalyzer Integration (optional) [link](https://docs.fortinet.com/document/fortigate/7.4.2/administration-guide/712303/configuring-fortianalyzer).

 No configuration for data connector is required for the FortiAnalyzer integration, as Fluentd will directly transmit logs to the Log Analytics Workspace.
-Additional guidance on this step is available in the [link](https://learn.microsoft.com/en-us/azure/sentinel/quickstart-onboard).
+Additional guidance on this step is available in the [link](https://docs.fortinet.com/document/fortianalyzer/7.4.0/new-features/198909/fluentd-support-for-public-cloud-integration).

 Upon authorizing FortiGate from FortiAnalyzer, establish an output profile for log forwarding.
 Navigate to System Settings -> Advanced -> Log Forwarding -> Output Profile and create a new output profile.